rebelsky/csc207c/_labs/vscode.md

 ## Submitting your work

-You will submit your work as part of the next lab.
+You will submit your work as part of the next lab (on Git/GitHub).

 ## Up next ...